Aaron-Bopp/TIM/30_Topics/32_Terms/human evolution.md

 > [!wikipedia:[human evolution](https://en.wikipedia.org/wiki/Human%20evolution)]
 >
-> Human evolution is the evolutionary process within the history of primates that led to the emergence of Homo sapiens as a distinct species of the hominid family, which includes the great apes.
-This process involved the gradual development of traits such as human bipedalism and language, as well as interbreeding with other hominins, which indicate that human evolution was not linear but a web.
+> Human evolution is the evolutionary process within the history of primates that led to the emergence of [[Homo sapiens]] as a distinct species of the hominid family, which includes the great apes.
+This process involved the gradual development of traits such as human bipedalism and [[language]], as well as interbreeding with other hominins, which indicate that human evolution was not linear but a web.
 >
 > Genetic studies show that primates diverged from other mammals about 85 million years ago, in the Late Cretaceous period, and the earliest fossils appear in the Paleocene, around 55 million years ago.
 >